 Do you abide by any rules in fashion and why?

-Are there any other women tailors that inspired you to become apart of this niche market?
+Are there any other female couture tailors that inspired you to become apart of this niche market?

 What is your favourite fabric to work with?